8 Travel Traps to Avoid If You're Heading to New Zealand

 Okay, this article isn't a trap.
 But there are some pretty important travel money traps you want to steer clear of.

-We've put together our top seven travel traps we think you should avoid when travelling to New Zealand.
+We've put together our top eight travel traps we think you should avoid when travelling to New Zealand.

 Card is becoming more and more accepted in New Zealand.
 But having said this, there may be times when you will almost definitely need some cash.
 Having a combination of payment methods such as cash, debit card and credit card means you're covering all bases.
 As an extra tip, keep your money in different places.
 If the worst happens and you don't have access to some of your things it will put your mind at ease to know you still have money.